A Children’s Theatre Company Original Production

 This is a complete synopsis of the play, so it is full of spoilers.

 While shopping in a department store with her mother, a little girl named Lisa spots a stuffed teddy bear on a shelf.
 She asks her mother if she can buy him and take him home.
 Her mother, rushed and having spent all she planned to that day, tells Lisa no and points out that the bear is missing a button on his overalls.
 Lisa promises the bear that she’ll come back for him, and she and her mother leave just as the store is closing.
-The Night Watchman locks up the department store and turns off the lights for the night.
+The Nighttime Security Guard locks up the department store and turns off the lights for the night.

 That evening after the store has closed, the bear, Corduroy, decides that he should go in search of his missing button in the hopes that, if he can repair his overalls, perhaps someone will want to buy him.